CosmicDorito-25/SnackTax/README.md

 ## Limitations

-- no sync across devices
+- no sync across devices (ahm...maybe later?)
-- no fancy analytics
+- no fancy analytics (You don't need more analytics than this to follow a diet)
 - no reminders to stop eating (we are instead using human in-built notification system known as 'Guilt')

 it will not fix your diet.